Fortnite target dummies locations - where to destroy target dummies with IO weapons

 Fortnite target dummies locations

-We've picked out four Fortnite target dummies locations around the map, which are as follows:
+We've picked out six Fortnite target dummies locations around the map, which are as follows:

+- On the west side of Slurpy Swamp, next to a metal walkway

+- On the north side of Weeping Woods, by a tree next to the north lodge

 - On the east side of Weeping Woods, just south of the group of trailers